Ch. 01 — In Stealth · Pre-Seed Open

 $135K

-PCB iterations, IMU sourcing, miniaturization, three ring prototypes, and ID prototyping with a hardware-design partner.
+Component sourcing, miniaturization, three ring prototypes, and industrial design with a hardware partner.

 14%